Recurrence Criteria for Reducible Homogeneous Open Quantum Walks on the Line: 2D Open Quantum Walks

 This section is devoted to exhibit a recurrence criterion for finite dimensional coins $(A,H),$ where the auxiliary map has at most one common invariant subspace.
-The result uses a Central Limit Theorem for CTOQWs and the following Lemma. \begin{lema} Let us consider a homogeneous CTOQW on $\mathbb{Z}^d.$ Let $\varepsilon>0$ and $m\geq 1$ be an integer.
-Then, for every $\rho \in \mathcal{D}$,
+The result uses a CLT for CTOQWs and the following Lemma. \begin{lema} Let us consider a homogeneous CTOQW on $\mathbb{Z}^d.$ Let $\varepsilon>0$ and $m\geq 1$ be an integer.
+Then, for every $\rho \in \mathcal{D}(\mathfrak{h})$,

 \end{lema}